Daniel has years of experience with firearms and does his best to give honest reviews.

-When I first started writing this article, the original title was gonna be "The Remington R1 - This Gun SUCKS", but after some time with it, I have managed to make it a decent shooter, and quite a accurate one at that, so decided to give a more thorough review, and what it took to make the gun EDC worthy.
+When I first started writing this article, the original title was gonna be "The Remington R1—This Gun SUCKS," but after some time with it, I have managed to make it a decent shooter, and quite an accurate one at that, so decided to give a more thorough review, and what it took to make the gun EDC worthy.

 About The Gun

-The only two things that the R1 really has in common with the original 1911 is the double diamond walnut grips, and the flat main spring housing.
-The gun does have very nice checkered walnut grips, probably of higher grade then what would have served on the army guns, but they did stay true to the double diamond design like the originals.
+The only two things that the R1 really has in common with the original 1911 is the double diamond walnut grips and the flat mainspring housing.
+The gun does have very nice checkered walnut grips, probably of a higher grade than what would have served on the army guns, but they did stay true to the double diamond design like the originals.

 The trigger on this gun is the shorter A1 style trigger, as well as the extended grip safety to reduce the chance of hammer bite.
 One other thing they did to this gun was bevel the back edge of the trigger guard to smooth it up a bit.

-Take down on this 1911 is the same as any other 1911, with the exception that this gun is very tight.
-Out of the box the barrel bushing as so tight that it was nearly impossible to remove without the bushing wrench.
-This caused other problems and i ended up polishing the inside of the bushing to loosen it up a bit, although it is still tighter then any other 1911 I have ever owned.
+Takedown on this 1911 is the same as any other 1911, with the exception that this gun is very tight.
+Out of the box, the barrel bushing was so tight that it was nearly impossible to remove without the bushing wrench.
+This caused other problems and I ended up polishing the inside of the bushing to loosen it up a bit, although it is still tighter than any other 1911 I have ever owned.

 Problems I Had With the Gun